Rene-Roscher/awtrix-sysmon/README.md

 ![Issues](https://img.shields.io/github/issues/rene-roscher/awtrix-sysmon)

 ---
-AWTRIX System Monitor is a developer-focused tool that periodically sends system metrics from a Linux machine to a Pixel Clock via the AWTRIX HTTP API.
+AWTRIX System Monitor is a developer-focused tool that periodically sends **system metrics** from a **Linux machine** to a **Pixel Clock** via the **AWTRIX HTTP API**.
 Designed to run as a service, it provides real-time insights into system performance directly on your Pixel Clock.

 ## Features

 - **System Metrics Monitoring:** Collects and transmits CPU usage, memory usage, disk usage, and more.
 - **Interval-Based Reporting:** Sends metrics at regular intervals to ensure up-to-date information.

-- **AWTRIX HTTP API Integration:** Seamlessly communicates with the AWTRIX ecosystem.

-- **Service Deployment:** Designed to run continuously as a background service on Linux systems.

 - **Future Enhancements:** Plans to include integrations for Spotify playback information and internet speed tests.